Scheduled MonumentsEnglandCairn on Hawksworth Moor; largest one of a group of cairns

 What is Cairn on Hawksworth Moor; largest one of a group of cairns?

-Cairn on Hawksworth Moor is a Bronze Age funerary monument located in Yorkshire, England.
+Cairn on Hawksworth Moor is a Bronze Age burial monument located in Yorkshire, England, and represents the largest in a group of cairns distributed across the moorland landscape.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010352.

 Who is responsible for protecting Cairn on Hawksworth Moor; largest one of a group of cairns?